- About

 STEP 4

-The Department of Geography promotes equitable funding to incoming and current students who self-identify as belonging to historically underrepresented groups in Canada: defined as Black, Indigenous and people of colour (BIPOC), LGBTQ people, people from the Global South, women, people with disabilities, and people with refugee backgrounds.
+SFU and the Department of Geography offer scholarships to incoming and current students who self-identify as belonging historically underrepresented groups in Canadian universities: defined as Black, Indigenous and people of colour (BIPOC), LGBTQ people, people from the Global South, women, people with disabilities, and people with refugee backgrounds.
 Please note, the above examples are not exhaustive.
-This decision is in line with the Equity, Diversity, and Inclusion Principles and Commitments of the Department (for full details please see the department webpage here).

 STEP 5